Foam Roll Piriformis: Before or After Your Workout? | 321 STRONG Answers

 ## Key Takeaways

 Foam rolling the piriformis works both before and after a workout, but the timing changes what you get out of it.
 A short rolling session before training primes hip mobility and prepares the external rotators for movement.
-Deeper, sustained rolling after training is where actual recovery happens.
-If you can only pick one, post-workout rolling delivers more lasting benefit for the piriformis specifically.
+Deeper, sustained rolling after training delivers actual recovery.
+If you can only pick one, post-workout rolling produces more lasting benefit for the piriformis specifically.

 ## Rolling Before Your Workout